 A landlord can only evict you by filing a court case, called an eviction action.
-If this happens, you will be served with court papers.
+If this happens, you are served with court papers.
 In court you have a chance to tell your side of the story.

-If you lose in court, or do not show up to court, the landlord will get an order called a Writ of Recovery.
-The sheriff will post the Writ on your door, telling you to leave within 24 hours.
+If you lose in court, or do not show up to court, the landlord gets an order called a Writ of Recovery.
+The sheriff posts the Writ on your door, telling you to leave within 24 hours.
 If you do not leave in that time, the sheriff or police can come back, move you out, change the locks and supervise moving your things to storage.

 A landlord can never force you out of your home without a Writ and a law officer.
 The landlord cannot change the locks, shut off your utilities, move your property outside, take off or board up doors and windows, or do anything else to make you leave.
 The landlord can ask or tell you to move, but a landlord cannot force you to move unless they go to court.

 If you and your landlord sign a lease, but then the landlord will not let you move in, that may also be an illegal lock-out.